03 Using R syntax

 emb_layer_max

-you can decide over which layers the average
+you can decide from which layers the average

 value for every token should be calculated.
 Please note that the